PollockT/CapstoneBeta/README.md

 10/28/2020 - Project Moves out of developement into Beta, finished but unpolished.

 10/29/2020 - License Added, yml theme removed, README.md updated.
+			 SeedData.cs modified so random generation will have more elements of randomness too it.
+			 Generation of random element is only producing an index value out of the rand() for one value however so it needs worked on.
+Ability to change themes is approached.

+10/30/2020 - String Lists for employeeNotes and ticketDescriptions moved to inside the foreach loops, to generate
+			unique values.